By using this site, you agree to the Privacy Policy and Terms of Use.

 Beijing pressured bishops to join the CPCA immediately after the 2018 deal, according to the report.
 In 2019, the Vatican issued guidelines stating that membership with “conscientious objection” to the CPCA was permitted, but the agreement itself does not accommodate conscientious objection to the CPCA, the report notes.

-According to the report, CPCA objectors formed a sort of Catholic underground, and without these Catholics, the church “faces an unprecedented challenge in forming the next generation of Chinese bishops.”
+Without these Catholics, the church “faces an unprecedented challenge in forming the next generation of Chinese bishops,” the report states.

 “The Holy See is in a race against time to shore up its ties with the bishops within the CPCA before the Chinese episcopacy becomes wholly indistinguishable from the rest of the United Front Work Department,” the report states, referring to the Chinese regime’s global influence operations.